 Why the original No Time To Explain sucked

 Four years ago we had a Kickstarter campaign.
 It did very well (at least pre-Double Fine Kickstarter anyway) and surpassed the funding goal, being one of the first successful video game projects on the upcoming crowdfunding platform.
 We raised $26k, and our trailer spread like wildfire throughout the internet, racking up more than 250,000 views.
 The hype was something we hadn't anticipated.
 We started getting tons of e-mails regarding potential partnerships, one of which really caught our eye.
-It was from a representative of BUKA Entertainment, a game publisher in Russia.
+It was from a representative of an undisclosed publisher.
 They were really interested in publishing the game in Russia, and said they had a great relationship with Steam (are the "official Russian representative and tech support office").
 They could get us onto the distribution platform, and wanted to help by any means necessary.
 It sounded great to us!
 A discussion started, and a few e-mails back and forth later we arrived at these conditions:

 We get a $20k advance on royalties + $1 per sold copy